 It provides water for wetlands restoration.

-The Water Agency is currently studying water reuse systems that could be constructed in its service area to irrigate large landscaped areas with recycled water.
-The Water Agency's study will consist of
+Sonoma Water is currently studying water reuse systems that could be constructed in its service area to irrigate large landscaped areas with recycled water.
+The Sonoma Water's study will consist of

 Reviewing existing water reuse studies prepared by the water contractors,